Geoff Tate: Other activities

 Tate stars as the narrator and killer in the found footage horror movie The Burningmoore Incident.
 It was released direct-to-video on March 4, 2013.
 Tate is scheduled to score the music to the in-production crime movie Fallen Moon.

 Tate is a wine enthusiast.
 He started making wine at age 14, explaining: "I was a boy scout and you could get a merit badge if you created a beverage or a food product and I made dandelion wine, which wasn't very good but definitely sparked my interest and got me started on that passion."
 The passion for wine further developed when Tate was in Queensrÿche: "I have been collecting wine seriously since the band first got signed back in 1983 and we were touring the world.
-I'd make special arrangements to leave at certain point of the tour and take off and head into the wine regions.
+I'd make special arrangements to leave at a certain point of the tour and take off and head into the wine regions.
 I started to become even more interested in how it was made and how grapes were grown and which grapes grew best where and that type of thing."
 Tate has given several interviews to the magazine Wine Spectator.
 In 2010, Geoff and Susan Tate launched their own brand of wine, "Insania".

 Controversy

 Since 2012, Tate has attracted some controversy, mostly in part to the circumstances surrounding the split with Queensrÿche (when his bandmates, guitarist Michael Wilton, bassist Eddie Jackson and drummer Scott Rockenfield fired him from the band and replaced him with then-Crimson Glory vocalist Todd La Torre).

 Tate attracted negative attention for spitting on and physically assaulting Wilton and Rockenfield before and during a show in São Paulo, Brazil, on April 14, 2012.

-During the "Operation: Mindcrime Anniversary Tour", ten minutes into a show in St. Charles, Illinois on May 17, 2013, Tate grabbed an audience member's smartphone, turned around, and threw it over his shoulder into the crowd.
+During the "Operation: Mindcrime Anniversary Tour", ten minutes into a show in St. Charles, Illinois, on May 17, 2013, Tate grabbed an audience member's smartphone, turned around, and threw it over his shoulder into the crowd.
 On the subject, Tate commented: "Some actions that I have become very normal with as a performer are getting scrutinized and manipulated to paint a picture of me [to make me look like a bad guy]."
 He accused the uploader of the video showing this footage to have manipulated the footage to make it appear as though he threw it, as he insists that he accidentally dropped it while trying to take pictures of the fan and of himself.

 Tate has commented on these controversies in relation to the Queensrÿche lawsuits, saying: "I guess that's the nature of being in a lawsuit.
 Now you have to watch what you say, and trust that who you are talking to does the right thing, you know, and push the information out in the way that it happened.
 And not try to construct something different, you know?"